logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-grafana-drilldowns.md

 You're now ready to use the variable in your new dashboard.
-If your looking to configure Grafana drilldown links, click [here](/user-guide/infrastructure-monitoring/explore-in-kibana-drilldown-links.html).
+If you're looking to configure **Explore in kibana** drilldown links, click [here](/user-guide/infrastructure-monitoring/explore-in-kibana-drilldown-links.html).